 Explanatory video on student financing for international students

-In the following video, the German Student Union explains the requirements and options for financing studies, explains legal restrictions on jobbing for international students, and provides practical tips for planning studies in Germany.
+In a video, the Deutsches Studentenwerk explains the requirements and options for financing studies, explains legal restrictions in the area of jobbing for international students and gives practical tips on planning your studies in Germany.